 While there’s gun play and violence and other spy trappings, this is mostly just an amusing, light-hearted romp, a classic MacGuffin chase.
 But unlike in a Hitchcock film, where the MacGuffin propels characters into suspenseful situations, here it’s mostly just an excuse to follow Jean Seberg around the rugged Mediterranean scenery as she outwits the bad guys (in fetching outfits and inappropriate footwear).
 The jokes don’t quite translate, but the amusing nature of the film does, reminding me a little of Topkapi, if not quite as memorable.
 It’s an inessential but pleasant diversion.

 *Some Hollywood bonehead clearly thought this was a better title than The Road to Corinthe.
-(The French title is La Route de Corinthe.)
+(French title: La Route de Corinthe)